-The decrease in share-based compensation reflects the fact that no options were granted during the year and 320,000 options were granted during 2015.
+The decrease in share-based compensation reflects the fact that although the same number of options were granted during the year as in the previous year, input factors in determining fair value of the options granted during the current year had changed.

-The decrease in professional fees includes a decrease in bookkeeping and accounting fees of \$50,000 and a decrease in legal fees of \$38,000.
+The decrease in professional fees includes a decrease in bookkeeping and accounting fees of \$15,000, a decrease in legal fees of \$5,000, and a decrease in audit fees of \$3,000.